 This course introduces students to the diverse experiences of African Americans throughout U.S. history and their impact on American politics, economy and culture.
 Topics will include slave life and resistance, quests for citizenship, military involvement, and the rise of the Black Nationalist and Civil Rights Movements.

 This course provides an introduction to the historic struggles of diverse Americans to be recognized as citizens of the United States.
 Using the framework of citizenship, the course explores the ways that systems of power and inequality have been both constructed and challenged throughout American history.
+(No prerequisites).

 Introductory survey of the three East Asian civilizations of China, Japan, and Korea.
 The course offers a selective treatment of key issues and important achievements of these societies.
 Its methodology is historical, analyzing the political, economic, social, and cultural institutions as they have developed from antiquity to the present.
 The emphasis will be on the modern period, primarily after the middle of the nineteenth century.
 Offered every semester.